Amal-Hussen/voicefoundry-assessment/README.md

 2. What shortcuts did you take that would be bad practise in production?

 A shortcut I took during this challenge was pushing the project onto GitHub as opposed to deploying on AWS.
 I would like to learn in future how to deploy changes like these on AWS.
 3. What would you have done with more time?

 With more time, I would have like to test this function out and attempted to save the vanity numbers on another AWS service like Simple Storage Service.
-I would have also enjoyed making my contact flow more challenging and reaistic to a clients actual call flow.
+I would have also enjoyed making my contact flow as it seems interesting.